mchbrn/desktop/README.md

 ## installation

-Following a base install of Arch Linux, execute install.sh to build my desktop.
-The software is compatible with Intel integrated graphics and runs on my ThinkPad T420.
-Run `./install.sh` with sudo or as root.
+Following a base install of Arch Linux and chrooting into /mnt, running `./install.sh` builds my entire system.

 ## programs